gabrieledcjr/RAC/readme.md

 Files

-run.py - [ PRIMARY FILE ] It runs through all the individual steps of the project bam_to_unmapped_fasta.py - Filters unmapped reads from BAM file (MiSeq output) and generates a sorted BAM file and a FASTA file blast_fasta.py - Identifies similarities between a FASTA file against the ARDB using Basic Local Alignment Search Tool (BLAST) parse_xml_specimen.py - Parses the results of the BLAST
+run.py - It runs through all the individual steps of the project bam_to_unmapped_fasta.py - Filters unmapped reads from BAM file (MiSeq output) and generates a sorted BAM file and a FASTA file blast_fasta.py - Identifies similarities between a FASTA file against the ARDB using Basic Local Alignment Search Tool (BLAST) parse_xml_specimen.py - Parses the results of the BLAST